bmahakud/Skimmer/README.md

 This will provide all the information if you want to skim a larger root file to a smaller root by applying few branches and some cuts.
+Right now the code has capability to skim a tree which has branches of only double , bool, int etc. If the Ntuple has vectors stored in it , the code will not work .
+But will be updated later

 Step1.
 Edit the InputDetails.dat file according to your need